 “In and Out Factor”

-First question before building is, does your roof have handy and convenient access?
-To make the space usable and practical, a direct access route to the roof is required.
-Nobody wants to have to climb a ladder to use a space, and carrying items up and down a ladder is ill advised and not safe.
+The first question before the building is, does your roof have handy and convenient access?
+To make space usable and practical, a direct access route to the roof is required.
+Nobody wants to have to climb a ladder to use a space, and carrying items up and down a ladder is ill-advised and not safe.

 “Material Gateway Access”